paycrest/protocol/.github/pull_request_template.md

 - [ ] I have added documentation and tests for new/changed functionality in this PR
 - [ ] All active GitHub checks for tests, formatting, and security are passing
 - [ ] The correct base branch is being used, if not `main`

+By submitting a PR, I agree to Paycrest's [Contributor Code of Conduct](https://paycrest.notion.site/Contributor-Code-of-Conduct-1602482d45a2806bab75fd314b381f4c) and [Contribution Guide](https://paycrest.notion.site/Contribution-Guide-1602482d45a2809a8930e6ad565c906a).